Stothert & Pitt: Current operations

 The firm was sold to Robert Maxwell's Hollis Group in 1986.
 Following the collapse of Maxwell's empire a management buy out was undertaken in 1988.
 This failed and the company closed in 1989, with all works shutting down.
 Stothert & Pitt was purchased by NEI Ltd (Northern Engineering Industries) in 1989 and became part of the Clarke Chapman Group of Companies.
 Clarke Chapman was then subsequently sold to Rolls Royce.
 After several successful years Rolls Royce decided to concentrate on their core products and in 2000 Stothert & Pitt (Clarke Chapman) was sold to Langley Holdings.

 Stothert & Pitt moved from Bath to Bristol in summer 2008 to the Bradman Lake offices on Yelverton Road in Brislington, Bristol.
 Bradman Lake moved again in 2019 to Unity Road, Keynsham taking Stothert & Pitt with them.

-Stothert & Pitt still offer spares and aftermarket support for all its dockside and offshore cranes still in operation.
+Stothert & Pitt offer spares and aftermarket support for all its dockside and offshore cranes currently in operation.